k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 ## Baseline Rule

-The **Baseline** rule is a default configuration applied when running the Discovery job on any data platform.
+The **Baseline** rule is a default configuration, applied when running the Discovery job on any data platform.
 It includes a sample size definition, a global schema exclude list and a list of product plugins with their settings.

 The Baseline rule is always enabled.
 It can be edited by checking the **Override** checkbox.
 The following changes can be applied to the Baseline rule: